Grief and Loss

 Grief and loss are unique to each individual.
 We are here to understand and care for you in a warm and welcoming environment.
 You can feel safe with us.

 Grief often comes with the passing of a loved one.
 Our trained experts help you deal with death in an emotionally healthy way.
 We provide you with coping strategies to help you get through grief’s many stages and experience a sense of peace.

-Loss can happen for many reasons such as job loss, change in your relationship, or a challenging event in your life.
-Whatever the reason you are experiencing loss, we can provide you with coping strategies as you open up with your psychologist.
+Loss can happen for many reasons such as job loss, change in your relationship status, or a challenging event in your life.
+Whatever the reason you are experiencing loss, we invite you to share with your psychologist so they can provide you with coping strategies .

 - Emotional fluctuations through anger, anxiety, sadness, and guilt